miroshQa/debugmaster.nvim/README.md

 # 😎debugmaster.nvim

-debugmaster.nvim is dap-ui alternative similar to dap-view that additionally introduces a separate debug mode (like "Insert" or "Normal" mode, but built for debugging) and tightly integrates it with the UI it provides.
-Simply put, debugmaster.nvim is the lovechild of dap-view and hydra.nvim with polished corners, trying to imagine how a debugging workflow should look in a modal editor.
+debugmaster.nvim is a dap-ui alternative, similar to dap-view, that additionally introduces a separate debug mode (like "Insert" or "Normal" mode, but built for debugging) and tightly integrates it with the UI it provides.
+Simply put, debugmaster.nvim is the child of dap-view and hydra.nvim, trying to imagine how a debugging workflow should look in a modal editor.

 https://github.com/user-attachments/assets/f49d5033-7a46-408a-980a-060c8093d5bf